Ivywsy/K-Means-Clustering/README.md

 ## 1. Introduction
-Clustering is an unsupervised machine learning method that aims to uncover subpopulation structures in the data.
+Clustering is an unsupervised machine learning method that aims to uncover subpopulation structures in the data without formulating a specific hypothesis.
 This analysis helps us to gain a deeper understanding of naturally occurring clusters among Smartphone users.
+By studying the clusters, the company can strategically position themselves for different market segments observed.

 ## 2. About the Data